Last updated on .

 If you prefer to stay outside of town in a more natural setting, Kantarrana Casa de Campo is a great option.
 It’s about a 10 minute drive from Jardín.

 The rooms are cozy with comfortable beds and large balconies complete with hammocks.
-There are mosquitoes and bugs that will occasionally get into the rooms, but they don’t take away from the quality of sleep that you’ll get.
+Mosquitoes and bugs will occasionally get into the rooms, but they don’t take away from the quality of sleep that you’ll get.
 The sound of the river will help put you to sleep and you’ll wake up to the birds singing in the morning.

 On top of that, the staff is friendly and helpful and the breakfast is nice.
 If there’s a negative, there are electric showers but no hot water.